GLOSSARY OF ENVELOPE TERMINOLOGY

 Avpexine – the most commonly used film for providing the patch, or window covering material.
 Commonly called “Poly”, it is not biodegradable.
 Other films include Tricyte (clear and also not biodegradable) and glassine which is somewhat cloudy but is biodegradable.

-Bangtails – A one-way response/remittance envelope that has a tear-off coupon for returning information of all kinds (addresses, orders, etc.).
+Bangtails – A one-way response/remittance envelope that typically has one tear-off coupon, (but Sheppard can make up to 3) for returning information of all kinds (addresses, orders, etc.).
 Commonly mailed to the recipient in a #10, or included as a stuffer in a catalog.
-Alt include Kost Kuts and Hitchhikers.

 Baronial – A squarish envelope made with diagonal seams and a longish pointed flap that ends below the mid-point of the back of the envelope, per sketch.
 Common Sizes: 4 Bar (3-5/8 x 5-1/8), 5 Bar (4-1/8 x 5-1/2), Astor (3-5/8 x 5-5/8), 5-1/2 Bar (4-3/8 x 5-3/4), Belmont (4-1/4 x 6-1/4), 6 Bar (4-3/4 x 6-1/2), Jay (5-1/8 x 6-7/8), Lee (5-1/4 x 7-1/4).
 All of these sizes fall within the USPS aspect ratio standards for mailing at 1st class letter mail rates.